Alex300/cotonti-cpanel/README.md

 Bootstrap3 admin panel for cotonti CMF

-bootstrap-3.3.0, font-awesome-4.2.0, jquery-ui-1.11.2 must be installed into lib directory
+bootstrap, font-awesome must be installed into lib directory see themes/admin/cpanel/header.tpl